 |Deadline to submit transcripts to ORPAS, with confirmation that your degree has been conferred (if applicable).|

 Program fees, Police Check, Vulnerable Sector Check and CPR documents are due.

 |Orientation Week - mandatory for first year students to attend.|

 The OT program has no prerequisites.

-No, McMaster does not require reference letters or personal statements.
+No. McMaster does not require reference letters or personal statements.

-It is impossible to accurately predict how competitive the applicant pools are from year to year, however, the cut-off GPA for an interview invitation for the 2015 cycle was 3.64/4 and for 2016, 3.66/4; 2017 cycle was 3.72/4; 2018 cycle was 3.77/4; 2019 cycle was 3.76/4 and the 2020 cycle was 3.78/4.
+It is impossible to accurately predict how competitive the applicant pools are from year to year, however, the lowest sub-GPA for an interview invitation for the 2015 cycle was 3.64/4; 2016 cycle was 3.66/4; 2017 cycle was 3.72/4; 2018 cycle was 3.77/4; 2019 cycle was 3.76/4 and the 2020 cycle was 3.78/4.
 Please note that the average sub-GPA of the final cohort may be higher than the cut-off for interview.

 The personal interviews constitute the final phase of the student selection process These interviews provide an opportunity for the interviewers to assess each applicant’s suitability for the program.
 This process also provides the applicant with the opportunity to explain why they will be successful in this program.

 Since you are apply to the McMaster OT Program, we suggest that you review the program website and handbook.
 Though we don't have any specific requirements regarding volunteer experience it can be helpful.
 We recommend that you meet with occupational therapists to understand the range of roles and settings that they work in.
 You could also learn more about OT by visiting the websites of the provincial (OSOT) and national (CAOT) associations.